Antz1803/Computer-Laboratory-Inventory-System/README.md

 🧩 Iteraction for the System

 → Go to "tools" and hover the "nugets package" then click the "Package Console".
-Put Update-database in the console → For the MS Excel file on inventory go to resources and find "Inventory File"
+Put Update-database in the console.

+→ For the MS Excel file on inventory go to resources and find "Inventory File".